Suppose Today Was Your First Month As a Manager

 The vast majority of employees don’t go to work every day so that they can connive ways to sabotage its success.
 Instead, they want to see their organisation thrive as much as you do.
 So why not assume that that’s their attitude, and then work with them to bring it to pass?

 Relationships are built by interacting with others.
-You must resist the temptation to immerse yourself in the pile of briefing manuals, documents, and what-have-you that’s been left conveniently on your desk.
+You must resist the temptation to immerse yourself in the pile of briefing manuals and documents that been left conveniently on your desk.
 That’s the easy path; the path of least resistance.
 It’ll also put you to sleep.

 Focus on building relationships which, by the way, take time.
 If you only have a month to get up and running, then you must start getting to know people on the first day, and then work on it every day.
 Fit the consumption of the masses of reading material and your meetings around your efforts to get to know everyone because it’s through them that you’ll be able to make the most positive difference in your new position.